redwoodjs/redwood/packages/api/src/logger/README.md

 logger.error(error, `Failed to save item`)
 ```

-There could be cases where a key in that metadata colides with a key needed by pino or your thirs-party transport.
+There could be cases where a key in that metadata collides with a key needed by pino or your third-party transport.

 To prevent collisions and overwriting values, we nest your metadata in a `log` attribute by default.